 Puccini, despite never getting much respect from the critics, would produce two more of Opera’s genre-defining megahits, Madame Butterfly and Tosca.
 Madame Butterfly is by far the most sophisticated of the early-career Puccini works, with a complex tragic heroine at its center, an especially loathsome villain who happens to be exactly the kind of handsome young tenor usually seen as the hero, and a score with singable yet surprisingly complex melodies and even a few Far Eastern inflections to match its Japanese setting.
 The Opera has been interpreted by some (including director Ken Russell) as some kind of treatise on ‘the clash of East and West’, but one of Puccini’s most refreshing qualities is that he didn’t ‘do’ abstract themes; his Operas are solely about the characters in question, their actions, and their feelings.

-Tosca is rawer, quite a bit more violent, and more like the usual idea people have of Verismo, featuring not only murder and suicide, but attempted rape and a protracted torture scene.
+Tosca is rawer, quite a bit more violent, and more like the usual idea people have of Verismo, featuring not only murder and suicide, but attempted rape and a protracted torture scene (off-stage, admittedly, but we hear the screams).
 It’s not subtle by any means, and the Opera snobs have a particular hatred for it, but it features some of Puccini’s most memorable melodies (including two of the all-time ‘hit’ arias in the Opera canon, “Vissi D’Arte” and “E Lucevan le Stelle”) and some of Opera’s most gloriously over-the-top characters.
-The treatment of Scarpia, one of the most depraved villains in all of Opera (the book Opera for Dummies, in one of the more endearing examples of its trademark proletarian touch, calls him “so loathsome and cruel he makes Darth Vader look like a soup kitchen worker”), is especially striking; Puccini gave him a grandiose Te Deum that doubles as a villain song and an unbelievably ravishing and erotic musical setting for the scene where he tries to blackmail Tosca into sleeping with him by threatening the life of her lover, in a strikingly ironic device that is a clear predecessor to Sondheim’s Sweeney Todd.
+The title character is a literal Diva, a star Opera singer in-story, and even when she’s pleading to the Heavens for mercy or committing cold-blooded murder or suicide, she never quite loses that self-consciously showy star quality.
+The treatment of Scarpia, one of the most depraved villains in all of Opera (the book Opera for Dummies, in one of the more endearing examples of its trademark proletarian touch, calls him “so loathsome and cruel he makes Darth Vader look like a soup kitchen worker”), is especially striking; Puccini gave him a grandiose Te Deum that doubles as a villain song and an unbelievably ravishing and erotic musical setting for the scene where he tries to blackmail Tosca into sleeping with him by threatening the life of her lover, in a strikingly ironic device that is a clear predecessor to Sondheim’s score for Sweeney Todd.